 Theoretically, ToF cameras can better blur photo backgrounds in portrait mode.
 We say "theoretically" because the process still requires software magic, and in the end, it's up to a company to decide how it applies the data that the ToF camera collects.

-ToF cameras can also assist in low-light situations - since the sensor uses infrared light to pick up "distance-to-subject", it could help smartphones focus even in pitch black.
+ToF cameras can also assist in low-light situations - since the sensor uses infrared light to pick up "distance-to-subject", it could help smartphones focus even in darkness.

 Are time-of-flight cameras new?